OpenMS/OpenMS-docs/docs/glossary.md

 De novo peptide sequencing
   A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem mass spectrum ({term}`MS/MS` or {term}`MS^3`) fragment ions, without comparison to a reference proteome.

+TOPPAS
+  An assistant for GUI-driven TOPP workflow design.
 ```